 The Canadian Cancer Society automatically issues tax receipts for donations of $20 or more.
 Guests can request a tax receipt for donations under $20 when making a donation.

 Click here to download a copy of the donation form, or call us at 416-934-5323 to request donation cards.

 We recommend that you include the date, time, location, occasion, and possible theme.
 It’s also a good idea to mention the important cause you are supporting!

 This product is sold primarily at Sears, The Bay, and can be special ordered through Home Outfitters.

 You will not receive a tax receipt with the purchase of these products.
 These transactions, for the most part, take place through an independent retailer.
 It is not within the Canadian Revenue Agency guidelines to issue a tax receipt for a portion of goods purchased.
-However, for every purchase of a KitchenAid® pink small appliance or gadget, a contribution is remitted by KitchenAid® Canada to the Foundation.
-As an example, purchase a KitchenAid® Raspberry Ice Architect® Stand Mixer (Model # KSM150AGBRI), and KitchenAid Canada will donate $75 directly to the Canadian Breast Cancer Foundation.
+However, for every purchase of a KitchenAid® pink small appliance or gadget, a contribution is remitted by KitchenAid® Canada to CCS.
+As an example, purchase a KitchenAid® Raspberry Ice Architect® Stand Mixer (Model # KSM150AGBRI), and KitchenAid Canada will donate $75 directly to the Canadian Cancer Society.

-No. KitchenAid® Cook for the Cure is an unprecedented grassroots-based fundraising initiative that invites Canadians to help support the Canadian Breast Cancer Foundation by hosting parties for friends and family and asking their guests to make a donation.
+No. KitchenAid® Cook for the Cure is an unprecedented grassroots-based fundraising initiative that invites Canadians to help support the Canadian Cancer Society by hosting parties for friends and family and asking their guests to make a donation.

-By law, tax receipts can only be issued for donations made directly to the Canadian Breast Cancer Foundation.
+By law, tax receipts can only be issued for donations made directly to the Canadian Cancer Society.
 Party expenses are not considered charitable donations.